-- Provided all employees with information of policy 310 (Employee Leaves of Absence) and local school policies, re: staying home when sick. - Posted signage on entry doors and throughout the interior of the school to support the measures we have in place
+- Provided all employees with information of policy 310 (Employee Leaves of Absence) and local school policies, re: staying home when sick. - Posted signage on entry doors and throughout the interior of the school to support the measures we have in place - Provided information to make sure all stakeholders are knowledgeable about the practices that are in place at our school.
+Parent meetings at the beginning of the year, email communication, classroom blogs, etc. - All workers are aware of the policy for staying home when sick. - We have posted signage in the school, including effective hygiene practices. - Administrators have been trained on monitoring workers and the workplace to ensure policies and procedures are being followed. - Communication with staff is conducted through in-person meetings, emails, Whatsapp group chat messages, staff meetings. - Train staff on workplace policies and procedures: - Review of Communicable Disease Plan prior to Jan.
+1, 2025 to see if any changes need to occur

-- Provided information to make sure all stakeholders are knowledgeable about the practices that are in place at our school.
-Parent meetings at the beginning of the year, email communication, classroom blogs, etc. - All workers are aware of the policy for staying home when sick. - We have posted signage in the school, including effective hygiene practices. - We have posted signage at the main entrances indicating who is restricted from entering the premises, including visitors and workers with communicable disease symptoms. - Administrators have been trained on monitoring workers and the workplace to ensure policies and procedures are being followed. - Communication with staff is conducted through on-site meetings, emails, Whatsapp group chat messages, staff meetings. - Train staff on workplace policies and procedures: - Initial changes/expectations communicated to staff prior to first day of return to work. - Review of Communicable Disease Plan prior to Sept.
-17th, 2021 to see if any changes need to occur - Administration will field questions and concerns about the Communicable Disease Plan and adjust if needed - Changes/adjustments to Communicable Disease Plan will be updated accordingly and communicated to all stakeholders. - Communicable Disease Plan is posted to school website. - All workers received information about staying home when sick - All staff are required to complete daily health check to assess for symptoms of communicable disease. - Signs have been posted to restrict entrance of people to the building if showing symptoms -Symptoms poster - Administration will monitor safety measures in the school. - Daily communication with staff - Administration will send staff regular emails regarding updates to policies, procedures, ministry documents or developments from Vancouver Coastal Health - Records will be kept of inspections, cleaning schedules, health reports, etc
+- Administration will field questions and concerns about the Communicable Disease Plan and adjust if needed - Changes/adjustments to Communicable Disease Plan will be updated accordingly and communicated to all stakeholders. - Communicable Disease Plan is posted to school website. - All workers received information about staying home when sick - All staff and students are encouraged to perform daily health check to assess for symptoms of communicable disease. - Administration will monitor safety measures in the school. - Daily communication with staff - Administration will send staff regular emails regarding updates to policies, procedures, ministry documents or developments from Vancouver Coastal Health